-So I found out that this z-twist yarn requires the yarn mill to completely rework their machines to spin in reverse.
+So I found out that this z-twist yarn requires the yarn mill to rework their machines to spin in reverse completely.
 How cool is that?

 And why would a z-twist matter?
 As crocheters and knitters work the yarn over their hooks and needles it twists the yarn.
 The z-twist creates a twist that works with you.
 So, this is a unique yarn that's perfect for learning how to knit socks in rows that will look beautiful when you're done!

 Disclosure: To cover the cost of publishing my blog and bringing you awesome content, this page may contain affiliate links.
 Should you choose to make a purchase, at no additional cost to you, I may earn a small percentage of the sale.